stevenringo/Sublime-Text-Advanced-CSV/README.md

 It's often easiest to work with CSV data when the columns are properly lined up.
 This plugin provides a command to line up all the columns using spaces ('Justify columns') and to collapse them back again ('Collapse columns').

-It also includes features to insert and delete columns, to sort data by column, with or without a header row, and respecting numeric order and lexigraphical order as appropriate.
+It also includes features to insert and delete columns and to sort data by column, with or without a header row, and respecting numeric order and lexigraphical order as appropriate.
+All cells in a column may be block selected, allowing

 The plugin includes a feature to clean up empty trailing commas from rows, which are often left when opening a CSV file in Excel.

+These features work in both justified and collapsed modes.

 Finally, the plugin has full support for RFC 4180 quoting.